-- (1.)
-Residential Service: The average depreciated embedded cost is determined by dividing the original cost less the estimated accrued depreciation of the distribution system and less customer contributions and advances for construction allocated to this customer classification by the number of customers in the group. - (2.)
-Apartment and Rental Units Separately Metered: The owner of an apartment or rental unit applying for an extension of service shall receive the same average depreciated embedded cost credit, that applies for residential service, per unit metered.
+- Residential Service: The average depreciated embedded cost is determined by dividing the (1.)original cost less the estimated accrued depreciation of the distribution system and less customer contributions and advances for construction allocated to this customer classification by the number of customers in the group. - Apartment and Rental Units Separately Metered: The owner of an apartment or rental unit (2.)applying for an extension of service shall receive the same average depreciated embedded cost credit, that applies for residential service, per unit metered.

-RATE FILE Sheet No. 18 of 37

-Schedule No. X-1

-Public Service Commission of Wisconsin Amendment No. 51
+17 of 37 Sheet No. Schedule No. X-1 60 Amendment No.

-NEW GLARUS LIGHT AND WATER WORKS